More Resources About Sponges

 Read about how the structural strength of glass sponges has inspired design in the Wyss Institute article: Glass sponges hold internal secrets to structural strength.

-From NPR "All Things Considered" - Listen to a radio story about the structure of glass sponges.
-And read the article: "Deep Sea Sponges Are Master Builders in Glass" that accompanies the story.
+From NPR "All Things Considered" - listen to story and read the article "Deep Sea Sponges Are Master Builders in Glass" that accompanies the story.

 CLIMATE CHANGE AND OCEAN ACIDIFICATION